PolySync/cargo-culture/README.md

 Automated opinionated checks for Rust project compliance with useful conventions and intention towards excellence.

-This tool simulates having an experienced Rustacean engineer do a quick sanity-check review of your project, available with the convenience of a `cargo` subcommand, `cargo culture`.
+This tool simulates having an experienced Rustacean do a quick sanity-check review of your project, available with the convenience of a `cargo` subcommand, `cargo culture`.